-33. The Regulation of Investigatory Powers (Source Records) Regulations 2000 contain
+- 33. The Regulation of Investigatory Powers (Source Records) Regulations 2000 contain mandatory arrangements for using a CHIS.
+Adequate arrangements must be in place to ensure that records are kept which relate to the source and that these records contain particulars of certain matters.
+The particulars are listed below: - The identity of the source - The identity, where known, used by the source - Any relevant investigating authority other than the authority maintaining the records - The means by which the source is referred to within each relevant investigating authority - Any other significant information connected with the security and welfare of the source - Any confirmation made by a person granting or renewing an authorisation that the information above has been considered and that any identified risks have been explained to and understood by the source - The date when, and the circumstances in which, the source was recruited - The identities of the persons who, in relation to the source, are discharging or have discharged the functions - The periods during which those persons have discharged those responsibilities - The tasks given to the source and the demands made of him in relation to his activities as a source - All contacts or communications between the source and a person acting on behalf of any relevant investigating authority - The information obtained by each relevant investigating authority by the conduct or use of the source - · Any dissemination by that authority of information obtained in that way, and

-- The identity of the source - The identity, where known, used by the source - Any relevant investigating authority other than the authority maintaining the records - The means by which the source is referred to within each relevant investigating authority - Any other significant information connected with the security and welfare of the source - Any confirmation made by a person granting or renewing an authorisation that the information above has been considered and that any identified risks have been explained to and understood by the source - The date when, and the circumstances in which, the source was recruited - The identities of the persons who, in relation to the source, are discharging or have discharged the functions - The periods during which those persons have discharged those responsibilities - The tasks given to the source and the demands made of him in relation to his activities as a source - All contacts or communications between the source and a person acting on behalf of any relevant investigating authority - The information obtained by each relevant investigating authority by the conduct or use of the source - Any dissemination by that authority of information obtained in that way, and - In the case of a source who is not an undercover operative, every payment, benefit or reward and every offer of a payment, benefit or reward that is made or provided by or on behalf of any relevant investigating authority in respect of the source's activities for the benefit of that or any other relevant investigating authority.
+In the case of a source who is not an undercover operative, every payment, benefit or reward and every offer of a payment, benefit or reward that is made or provided by or on behalf of any relevant investigating authority in respect of the source's activities for the benefit of that or any other relevant investigating authority.